ACMCMC/silverspeak/README.md

     - `silverspeak/realnewslike_with_results`

 ## AI Disclaimer
-We used AI code generation assitance from GitHub Copilot for this project.
+We used AI code generation assistance from GitHub Copilot for this project.
 Nonetheless, the coding process has been essentially manual, with the AI code generator exclusively helping us to speed up the process.

 ## Reproducibility statement
 We have tested the code in this repository on a NVIDIA A100 GPU, and have run the experiments twice, independently, to ensure the results are reproducible.
 We confirm that the results obtained were identical, and thus expect no variation in the results when running the code again.
 We manually set random seeds where necessary to ensure reproducibility.